These delightful valentines from each introverted Myers-Briggs personality type are sure to make your heart organ flutter.

 A Valentine From Each Introverted Personality Type

-Practical and hard-working, the ISTJ is perhaps the most abundant of all the Myers-Briggs personality types, making up about 13 percent of the population, according to 16 Personalities.
-Known for their honest and direct communication, this extremely responsible introvert would rather lose sleep than go back on their word.
-Masters of (quietly) creating and enforcing order, ISTJs aim for efficiency in all that they do; disorganization and unclear expectations are the enemies.
+Practical and hard-working, the ISTJ is perhaps the most common of all the Myers-Briggs personality types, making up about 13 percent of the population, according to 16 Personalities.
+Known for their honesty and responsibility, this duty-oriented introvert would rather lose sleep than fail to keep their word; George Washington, the first president of the U.S., is thought to have been one.
+Masters of (quietly) creating and enforcing order — such as which pots go where in the cupboards — ISTJs aim for efficiency in all that they do; disorganization and unclear expectations are the sworn enemies of this introvert.

 Making up nearly 13 percent of the population, the ISFJ is another common Myers-Briggs personality type.
-And thank Cupid for that, because couldn’t we all use some more loving-kindness and concern — oh, and cookies?
-Known as “the defender,” the ISFJ is the ultimate caregiver.
-Supportive, reliable, and hard-working, ISFJs delight in making others happy, on both an emotional and pragmatic level.
+And thank Cupid for that, because couldn’t we all use some more loving-kindness and concern — oh, and fresh baked cookies?
+Nicknamed by some as “the Nurturer,” the ISFJ is the ultimate introverted traditionalist and caregiver (Kate Middleton, the Duchess of Cambridge, is thought to be one).
+Supportive, reliable, and hard-working, ISFJs delight in making others happy — especially those closest to them — on both an emotional and pragmatic level.

-If an ISFJ loves you, they may not say it in an abundance of words, but they’ll show it in little ways, no matter what.
+If an ISFJ loves you, they may not always say it in an abundance of words, but they’ll show it in little ways (whether you deserve that pile of perfectly folded laundry or not).

 Okay, so, “screw you” is hyperbole.
-This introverted personality, although not keen on romance in the traditional “chocolate and poetry” sense, can make a wonderful partner.
+This introverted personality type, although not keen on romance in the traditional “chocolate and poetry” sense, can make a wonderful partner.
 Making up about 5 percent of the population (according to Truity), ISTPs are optimistic, energetic, and practical.
-Hands-on and always present in the here and now, ISTPs posses a rare mix of spontaneity and cool logic, able to effortlessly switch mindsets to adapt to new situations (just one of the many reasons they’re great in a crisis).
+Hands-on and always present in the here and now, ISTPs posses a rare mix of spontaneity and cool logic, able to effortlessly switch mindsets to adapt to new situations (just one of the many reasons they’re great in a medical emergency or when your car breaks down).
+Micheal Jordan and Clint Eastwood are considered examples of famous ISTPs.

-Relaxed and generally worry-free, ISTPs find intimacy in shared experiences and adventures of the five senses.
-Just don’t expect a Shakespearian love sonnet — you’ll never get it.
+Relaxed and generally worry-free, ISTPs find intimacy in shared experiences that fully involve the five senses, like a hike in nature or LARPing at a gaming convention.
+Just don’t expect a Shakespearian love sonnet, because you’ll never get it.

 Like what you’re reading?
 Get an email whenever we write about your personality type.
 Subscribe here.

 Making up about 4 percent of the population, the sensitive and idealistic INFP is a fairly rare personality.
-Altruistic and open-minded, INFPs are creative, deeply emotional souls who possess a natural propensity for language.
-Inspirational and at times unconventional, INFPs are able to unify seemingly disparate ideas into a single, easily grasped theme — no wonder so many of them are highly lauded poets and authors!
-Another strength of this passionate personality is their intuitive understanding of their own values and emotions.
+Altruistic and at times unconventional, INFPs are deeply emotional souls who inspire others.
+And, no wonder many of them become celebrated poets and authors (like George Orwell or Virgina Woolf), as INFPs are said to possess a natural propensity for language, able to unify seemingly disparate ideas into a single, easily grasped theme.
+Another strength of this personality is their quick understanding of their own values and emotions, thanks to them being introverted feelers.

-As a result, INFPs can be quite selective about who they let into their lives, especially their inner circle.
+Nevertheless, INFPs can be quite selective about who they let into their lives, especially their innermost circle.
 If an INFP loves you, you are special indeed.
-You’ve: 1. passed the INFP’s high ideals of romance, and 2. are a good human being, fully worthy of reverence and admiration.
+You’ve: 1.
+Passed the INFP’s high ideals of romance; and 2.
+Are a good human being, worthy of reverence and admiration.

-The brilliant philosophers and deep thinkers of the Myers-Briggs world (a.k.a. nerds), INTPs comprise about 3 percent of the population, making them quite rare.
-Imaginative and original, INTPs pride themselves on their intellect and creativity.
-And indeed, this introvert is known for their world-changing ability to innovate (see: Albert Einstein and Charles Darwin).
-Honest, straightforward, and at times absent-minded (as the “head-in-the-clouds professor” stereotype suggests), INTPs are forever on a quest for truth.
+The philosophers and deep thinkers of the Myers-Briggs world (a.k.a. nerds), INTPs likely comprise about 3 percent of the population, making them quite rare.
+Imaginative and original, INTPs are known for their intellect and creativity.
+And indeed, this introverted personality type has proven their world-changing ability to innovate, with Albert Einstein and Charles Darwin making the list of famous INTPs.
+Honest and blunt, but at times absent-minded (as the “head-in-the-clouds professor” stereotype suggests), INTPs are forever on a quest to discover truth.

-If you love an INTP, be prepared for some randomness and the occasional awkward moment, as romance doesn’t come easily to this highly analytical introvert.
-Meet them in their mind (or at least on Naboo, in its early days).
+If you love an INTP, be prepared for some randomness and the occasional awkward moment, as “people-ing” doesn’t come naturally to this highly analytical introvert.
+So, instead of getting all ooey-gooey and emotional, meet them in their mind (or at least on Naboo, in its early days).

-Making up only 1 percent of the population, the paradoxical INFJ is considered the rarest of all the Myers-Briggs types.
+Thought to make up only 1-2 percent of the population, the INFJ is considered the rarest of all the 16 Myers-Briggs personality types.
 Nevertheless, this insightful and creative introvert leaves their mark on the world in a big way.
-Combining a rich imagination and resilient sense of compassion, INFJs desire to right social wrongs and serve humanity on a large scale (see: MLK Jr. and Gandhi).
+Combining their natural abilities to organize and communicate with a strong desire to help others, INFJs desire to right social wrongs and serve humanity on a large scale (MLK Jr. and Gandhi are thought to have been INFJs).
 Possessing what’s known as the “INFJ stare,” this intense personality easily pierces to the heart of the matter in any given situation.
-Perceptive and often wise beyond their years, with a natural ability to read people well, INFJs see the hidden “souls” of those around them.
+Perceptive and often wise beyond their years, with a natural ability to read people well, it may feel like an INFJ sees directly into your soul.

 Another rare personality, INTJs make up about 2 percent of the population.
-Known for their strategic, quick-thinking minds, this rational introvert moves through life like a game of chess — always one step ahead of everyone else.
-Independent and decisive, valuing hard logic over personal values and preferences, INTJs can be a bit unconventional, but hey, it’s all part of the plan.
-With an honest, direct, and straightforward communication style — unhampered by what they “should” say, according to social norms — INTJs can get a bad rap for being too analytical and robotic.
+Known for their strategic, quick-thinking minds, this rational introvert moves through life as if playing a giant game of chess — always one step ahead of everyone else.
+(Brilliant minds such as Ayn Rand, Isaac Asimov, and Stephen Hawking are considered examples of famous INTJs.)
+Independent and decisive, valuing hard logic over personal values and “messy” emotions, INTJs can be a bit unconventional, but hey, it’s all part of their master plan.
+With an honest and direct communication style — unhampered by what they “should” say, according to social norms — INTJs can get a bad rap for being overly analytical and robotic.

 You might like: